WaldurChatbot/FleepBot/README.md

 3. Use pip to install necessary requirements.
         `pip install -r requirements.txt`
 4. Setup configuration.ini according to .configuration.ini
-5. Run chatbot's frontend from file "telegram.py" in the telegrambot module.
+5. Run chatbot's frontend from file "fleepbot.py" in the fleepbot module.

 In order to make use of this bot you should also setup WaldurChatbot backend: https://github.com/WaldurChatbot/Waldur-Chatbot